railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 .. tip:: You need to carefully configure the analytic account related to this project.
 If you use the Billing tab of the project to do this, the analytic account linked to the project will automatically get the related settings.

-After finishing this task, go to the menu :menuselection:`Project --> Invoicing --> Invoice Tasks Work` in order to find the list of uninvoiced task works.
+After finishing this task, go to the menu :menuselection:`Project --> Invoicing --> Invoice Tasks` in order to find the list of uninvoiced tasks.
-Click the action :guilabel:`Invoice analytic lines` when you want to create an invoice for this task work.
+Click the action :guilabel:`Create Invoice`from more button, when you want to create an invoice for this task work.

 .. figure::  images/project_invoice_from_task_work.png
-   :scale: 70
+   :scale: 60
    :align: center

-   *Form to Create Invoice from Tasks Work*
+   *Create Invoice for Tasks Work*

 Priority Management
 -------------------